Mountain View – DMG targets to increase its sales to EGP 8bn this year from EGP 6bn in 2019, said Chairperson and Founder Amr Soliman.

 Nevertheless, he projected recovery in sales of completed projects that meet the conditions of the Central Bank of Egypt’s initiative of mortgage finance for middle-income people, who represent a large segment in the market.

 However, Soliman called on the state to provide a permanent financing mechanism through which developers can complete the implementation of their projects and even expand.

-He pointed out that there are basic elements through which Egypt’s property market is regulated, which is financing, exporting, and organising.
-Financing guarantees support financial solvency of developers and enable them to expand in other projects.
+He pointed out that there are basic elements through which Egypt’s property market is regulated, which is financing, exporting, and organizing.
+Financing guarantees support the financial solvency of developers and enable them to expand in other projects.

-Mountain View’s chairperson called on the state to offer lands within a clear development plan, so that supply and demand and targeted residential segment can be defined.
+Mountain View’s chairperson called on the state to offer lands within a clear development plan so that supply and demand and targeted residential segments can be defined.
 This eventually would achieve balance within the market and avoid oversupply.